Gandaki River: Religious significance

-Between the Dhaulagiri and Annapurna mountain ranges, the Gandaki River flows through the village of Saligrama or Muktinath and the Ashrama of Pulaha.
-In ancient times, the mountain range surrounding Pulaha was called Salagiris due to the vast forests of sala (sal) trees.
-The stones found in this region are therefore called Saligrama – Silas (stones found only in the region of Saligrama).
+Between the Dhaulagiri and Annapurna mountain ranges, the Gandaki River flows through the village of Muktinath and by the Ashram of Pulaha.
+In ancient times, the mountain range surrounding Pulaha was called Salagiris due to the vast forests of sal trees.
+The stones found in this region are therefore called Saligrama – Silas.
 It has great significance to Hindus, particularly to Brahmins.
 Smarthas uses this as the replica of lord Narayana.
-Srivaisnavas, and Madhva sects who consider the place where one can find saligrama silas in the river bed of the Gandaki River, and the Mukthinath temple as one of the 108 Divyakshetrams or Thirthastanas (temples of Vishnu) to be visited on a pilgrimage (at least once in their life).
-At the pilgrimage site of Muktinath (3,710m) one wonders in amazement at the presence of 108 small waterfalls and mysterious natural gas fires, worshiped as Jwalamukhi (in Sanskrit).
+Srivaisnavas, and Madhvacharya sects who consider the place where one can find saligrama silas in the river bed of the Gandaki River, and the Mukthinath temple as one of the 108 Divyakshetrams.